 The UK Government has therefore stepped up its planning for a no-deal Brexit.
-In late December 2018 the Government published new guidance for healthcare providers in England, including optical practices that provide NHS services, on preparing for no-deal.
+In late December 2018 the Government published new guidance for healthcare providers in England on preparing for no-deal.

 Given the high level of political uncertainty around the outcome of the Brexit process, we recommend that if you have a role in running a UK optical practice, you should: